4 min read

 - Country Bear Jamboree

 Tokyo Disneyland Electrical Parade Dreamlights is one of the crowning jewels of Tokyo Disneyland Park.
 It features millions of LED lights and incredibly catchy music that everyone knows and loves.
-In 2015, it received an update to various floats and added a new Tangled Float to the lineup.
-You simply cannot miss this.
+If you only have time to see one show, make it this one.

-During the seasonal events, limited time parades and greetings happen along the parade route.
-These are limited to the season and are unique to the park.
-Parades or greetings happen during:
+During the seasonal events, limited time parades and greetings happen along the parade route:

 - Hungry Bear Restaurant